-If you suspect a mold problem, you need a consultant to evaluate the problem that has no financial interest in the cleanup.
-Many Chicago area companies offer low-cost mold testing, which is the “loss leader” for expensive and potentially unnecessary mold remediation.
+If you suspect a mold problem, you need a mold inspector that has no financial interest in the cleanup.
+Many Chicago area companies offer low-cost mold testing, which gets their foot in the door for expensive and potentially unnecessary mold remediation.

-We recommend hiring a mold test company that has no financial interest in mold cleanup, remediation, and chemical products.
-Indoor Science is the Chicago area’s top mold testing and mold inspection company for a reason.
+We recommend hiring a mold testing company that has no financial interest in mold cleanup, remediation, and disinfecting products.
+Indoor Science is the Chicago area’s top mold inspection and testing company for a reason.
 We have no conflicts of interest, we won’t try to sell you anything, and we don’t perform remediation.
-Any recommendations we make have your best interests in mind.
+Any recommendations we make have your best interest in mind.
 Call (312) 920-9393 to set up an appointment today.
-We do mold testing in homes, schools, hospitals, and commercial buildings.
+We are mold specialists that inspect homes, schools, hospitals, and commercial buildings.

 What do our mold inspections include?

-What you get with most other mold inspections: Someone comes out and collects a mold test in the middle of the property and one outside as a comparison.
-Their total time at your property is around 10 minutes.
+What you get with most other mold inspections: Someone comes out and collects a single mold test inside and one outside as a comparison.
+Their total time at your property is around 10-15 minutes.
 These mold testers will email you the laboratory results with no interpretation.
 They will give you no recommendations for corrective measures, or worse, hand you an over-inflated proposal for their company to do the work.
+They provide a “black mold test” without performing a thorough mold inspection to help you understand why the mold is there and prevent it from coming back in the future.

 What you get with an Indoor Science mold inspection: